These are the confirmed sessions for Airflow Summit 2025.

 Introducing Apache Airflow® 3 – The Next Evolution in Orchestration

-by Amogh Desai, Ash Berlin-Taylor, Brent Bovenzi, Bugra Ozturk, Daniel Standish, Jed Cunningham, Jens Scheffler, Kaxil Naik, Pierre Jeambrun, Tzu-ping Chung, Vikram Koka & Vincent Beck
+by Amogh Desai, Ash Berlin-Taylor, Brent Bovenzi, Bugra Ozturk, Daniel Standish, Jed Cunningham, Jens Scheffler, Kaxil Naik, Pierre Jeambrun, Tzu-ping Chung, Vikram Koka, Vincent Beck & Constance Martineau

 Apache Airflow® 3 is here, bringing major improvements to data orchestration.
 In this keynote, core Airflow contributors will walk through key enhancements that boost flexibility, efficiency, and user experience.